johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-30-ts-loader-go/index.md

 This reduces the dependency weight of `ts-loader` and it makes `ts-loader` faster.
 It's a win-win.

+## Goodbye `typescript-eslint`, hello `oxlint-tsgolint`

+At the moment `ts-loader` uses `typescript-eslint` to lint the code.
+However, that library is [not compatible with TypeScript 7.1](https://github.com/typescript-eslint/typescript-eslint/issues/10940).
+So we have switched to using `oxlint-tsgolint`, which is a new linter that supports TypeScript 7.1.
+It is also faster than `typescript-eslint`.
+You can read more about it here: https://oxc.rs/blog/2026-07-22-type-aware-linting-stable

+I feel slightly torn on this one as I've long used and liked `typescript-eslint`.
+I may return to it when it becomes compatible, but I couldn't take seeing the red cross in the GitHub Actions workflow for `ts-loader` any longer.

 ## What is still to come?

 Around this time I got excited and posted on Bluesky about the progress.
 Andrew Branch, one of the TypeScript team members that has worked on the API, [replied to my post](https://bsky.app/profile/andrewbran.ch/post/3mrmtyco7cs2k):